IFSA-Prague/FairShare/README.md

 * Firebase

 ### Research Papers
 * Attitudes towards sharing housework in couple context: An empirical, factorial survey approach by Florian Schulz Journal of Family Research 2021 5 citations DOI: https://doi.org/10.20377/jfr-419 Journal of Family Research is a double-blind peer-reviewed quarterly serial, owned, managed, and published by Shahid Beheshti University since 2005.
+It is not on Beall's list and is on the Web of Science Master Journal List.